kovaacs/PWABuilder/docs/home/native-features.md

 ## Push Notifications

 If you want a more direct way to notify users of content in your progressive web app, you can make use of the Notifications API.
-If the user gives permission for your app to send notifications, your app will be able to send a pop up notification that displays on the operating system regardless of whether or not your app is currently running.
+If the user gives permission for your app to send notifications, your app will be able to send a pop-up notification that displays on the operating system regardless of whether your app is currently running.

 A notification displayed on Windows would look something like this: